Title IX Policy (Aug. 1, 2024)

-Members of the Albion College community have the right to be free from all forms of discrimination on the basis of sex, including Sexual Harassment, which impede the realization of the College’s mission as an undergraduate, liberal arts institution committed to academic excellence.
-As such, Albion College does not discriminate on the basis of sex and is committed to providing an educational environment free from sex discrimination and Sexual Harassment.
-Sexual harassment is a violation of College policy, state and federal civil rights laws, and may violate state and federal criminal laws.
-When the College has Actual Knowledge of an allegation of sex discrimination or Sexual Harassment, and a Respondent is found to have violated this policy, the College will issue appropriate sanctions to prevent future misconduct.
+Members of the Albion College community have the right to be free from all forms of discrimination on the basis of sex, including sex-based harassment, which impede the realization of the College’s mission as an undergraduate, liberal arts institution committed to academic excellence.
+As such, Albion College does not discriminate on the basis of sex and is committed to providing an educational and employment environment free from Sex Discrimination and sex-based harassment.
+Sex-based harassment is a violation of College policy, state and federal civil rights laws, and may violate state and federal criminal laws.
+When the College has Adequate Notice of conduct that may reasonably constitute Sex Discrimination, the College will take action to promptly and effectively end any Sex Discrimination in its education program or activity, prevent its recurrence, and remedy its effects.

 As a recipient of federal funding, the College is required to comply with Title IX of the Higher Education Amendments of 1972, 10 U.S.C. § 1681 et seq.
 (Title IX).
 Title IX is a federal civil rights law that prohibits discrimination on the basis of sex in educational programs and activities.
-Title IX’s sex discrimination prohibition extends to claims of discrimination based on gender identity.
+Title IX’s Sex Discrimination prohibition extends to claims of discrimination based on sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.

 This policy applies to all employees, students, volunteers, vendors, and visitors of Albion College.

-In situations not covered above, but where the Sexual Harassment undermines the security of the College community or the integrity of the educational process or poses a serious threat to self or others, other applicable College procedures for general misconduct may be applied.
+In situations not covered above, but where the Sex Discrimination undermines the security of the College community or the integrity of the educational process or poses a serious threat to self or others, other applicable College procedures for general misconduct may be applied.

-The College reserves the right to take whatever measures it deems necessary in response to an allegation of Sexual Harassment in order to protect the rights and personal safety of students, employees, and other members of the College Community.
+The College reserves the right to take whatever measures it deems necessary in response to an allegation of Sex Discrimination in order to protect the rights and personal safety of students, employees, and other members of the College Community.
 Such measures include, but are not limited to, modification of living arrangements, interim suspension from campus pending a hearing, and reporting the matter to local police.
-Not all forms of Sexual Harassment will be deemed to be equally serious offenses, and the College reserves the right to impose different sanctions, ranging from verbal warning to expulsion, depending on the severity of the offense.
+Not all forms of Sex Discrimination will be deemed to be equally serious offenses, and the College reserves the right to impose different sanctions, ranging from verbal warning to expulsion, depending on the severity of the offense.
 The College will consider the concerns and rights of both the Complainant and the Respondent.

 Privacy